avoyko/telegram_bot/README.md

 # Short Review

-This bot can find you algorithmic articles on requested topics or send a random problem on Leetcode
+This bot can find you algorithmic articles on requested topics or send a random problem from Leetcode

 # Presentation